NobleNhi/heart-failure-hrrp/README.md

 - Cast numeric fields to appropriate numeric types.
 - Export the cleaned hospital-level table as `cleaned_hrrp.csv`.

-All SQL used to clean and filter the data is in:
+All SQL used to clean and filter the data is in `code/readmission_data_cleaning.sql`.

-- `code/readmission_data_cleaning.sql`

 ### 2. Exploratory analysis and modeling in R